Lower Back Pain

 Diagnosing Lower Back Pain

-See your doctor lower back pain doctor to diagnose your condition.
+See your lower back pain doctor in Singapore to diagnose your condition.
 Tell him your complete medical history.
 It is important to identify the site of primary pain (maximum local pain site) as well as secondary pain (diffused, non-discrete pain).
 The physical examination may yield neurological signs with motor and sensory deficit.
-The backpain doctor / backpain specialist doctor will check for:
+The back pain doctor / back pain specialist will check for:

 - Evidence of nerve problems – The doctor evaluates strength, sensation and reflexes.
 He or she may ask you to move your spine to see how limited the motion is.